pateldeev/cs480Patel/PA5/README.md

 ## Command Line Arguments
 The following command line arguments can be used to change the default behavior of the project
   * -l: specify the .obj file to load the object from.
-  * -c: add this flag to load the object with color.
-There must be corresponding .mtl file with the same name and location as the .obj file.
+  * -m: specify usage of menu (0 for false, 1 for true - any other argument may cause undefined behavior) - enabled by default.
-  * -v: specify name of vertex shader file in '/shaders/' directory <br>
+  * -v: specify name of vertex shader file in '/shaders/' directory
-  * -f: specify name of fragement shader file in '/shaders/' directory <br>
+  * -f: specify name of fragement shader file in '/shaders/' directory
+  * -c: specify color loading (0 for false, 1 for true - any other argument may cause undefined behavior) - disabled by default

 The default behavior can be achieved with the following arguments
 ```bash